BisanzLab/StrainR2/README.md

 ```
 PreProcessR -i StrainR2/example_data/sFMT/ -o <output/directory/of/your/choosing>
 ```
-This will generate a StrainR2 database with default options (N50 subcontig size, 10kbp exclude size, 150bp reads), and put it in the output directory specified by the `-o` option.
+This will generate a StrainR2 database with default options (smallest N50 subcontig size, 10kbp exclude size, 150bp reads), and put it in the output directory specified by the `-o` option.

 `StrainR` can be run multiple times on the output of `PreProcessR`.
 An example using mock reads where each strain has equal coverage is given below.
 The data used for runs as well as the corresponding output can be found in `example_data`.